Dry, thin and brittle hair? Discover the best menopause shampoos, tested on real 50 plus women

 Having experienced my own hair loss and damage, I have been using the majority of the shampoos listed on and off for the past few months.
 When it came to testing the products, I was looking for shampoos that conditioned the hair and made my dry locks sleek and healthy.
 I was conscious only to recommend shampoos that had helped make my lacklustre hair more glossy and clean; including the scalp.
 It was also important for me to look for products that helped with my greasy roots.
 Although I do sometimes add a conditioner after shampooing my hair, for this review I didn’t and just used the shampoo on its own.

 A good hair day makes all the difference to how I feel.
-When I have clean and shiny hair, it really does lift my mood and make me feel more confident.
+When I have clean and shiny hair, it really does lift my mood and makes me feel more confident.
 If, like me, you have been struggling with hair issues, we've put together a list of the best shampoos to combat hair loss and other symptoms related to the menopause.
 Here are some of my favourite shampoos to shop now.

 Best shampoo for menopausal hair